KiHa 85 series: Technical specifications

-The trains use stainless steel car bodies, consist of up to five cars per trainset and are powered by DMF14HZ engines.
-Two types of end cars exist, of which one has a gangway.
+The trains used stainless steel car bodies, consisted of up to five cars per train set and were powered by DMF14HZ engines.
+Two types of end cars existed, of which one had a gangway.

 History

 The trains entered service on February 18, 1989, and were the first independent train development of JR Central.
 They were introduced to replace aging ex-JNR DMUs such as the KiHa 80 series and to make the Hida service more attractive to tourists.

-They are scheduled to be replaced by new HC85 series hybrid trains.
+JR Central unveiled a fleet of HC85 series hybrid trains, which was developed as a successor to the KiHa 85 series, on December 12, 2019.
+The KiHa 85 series was withdrawn from Hida services ahead of the operator's timetable revision for March 18, 2023, and from Nanki services on June 30, 2023.
+JR Central operated commemorative express trains on July 8 and 9, 2023.

+Resale

+Four KiHa 85 series cars – KiHa 85-3, 6, 7, and 12 – were transferred to the Kyoto Tango Railway and reclassified as KTR8500 series.